July Theses: Background

 A thaw in relations with the United States also took place and brought with it an impact on citizens' lives.
 A Pepsi-Cola factory opened in Constanța in 1967, its product promoted in the press through American-style advertisements.
 The slogan "Pepsi, drive and energy" ran regularly in newspapers that just a few years earlier made no mention of Western products.
 Coca-Cola was not produced domestically, but could be found in bars and Comturist shops, stores with a restricted clientele where Western goods could be purchased in hard currency.
 In 1968, the first student bar/club opened in Bucharest; a writer for Viața Studențească described "low tables, discreet light... chewing gum and cigarettes, Pepsi and Coca-Cola, mechanical games, billiards... plus a few hours of interesting discussions.
 Here is why the club bar appears as an answer to a natural need for communication, for exchanging ideas and clashing opinions... in a relaxed atmosphere".
-Modern American art, harshly criticised during the period of socialist realism, began to receive favourable coverage, as seen during an exhibition ("American painting since 1945") that opened in early 1969, featuring work by artists such as Jackson Pollock, Robert Rauschenberg and James Rosenquist.
+Modern American art, harshly criticised during the period of socialist realism, began to receive favourable coverage, as seen during an exhibition (American Painting Since 1945) that opened in early 1969, featuring work by artists such as Jackson Pollock, Robert Rauschenberg and James Rosenquist.
 Even the US government received praise: President Richard Nixon's world tour of 1969 was closely followed, and the Apollo 11 Moon landing that July featured in advertisements, was broadcast live, occasioning warm greetings from Ceaușescu to Nixon and the American people.
 Probably the high point of Romanian-American relations during the Communist period came early the following month, when tens of thousands of enthusiastic Bucharesters welcomed Nixon, who became the first US president to visit an Eastern Bloc country during the Cold War.

-Writing over three decades later, Sorin Preda, who arrived in Bucharest from Bacău as an 18-year-old in 1970, recalled the cultural scene:

-Inexplicably and in part miraculously, around 1970, time had slowed down all of a sudden.
-Tired out, history left people alone for a few years, forgetting about denouncements and workers' wrath, about suspicions and ugly memories.
-It was the artists' time — including those just released from prison.
-It was the time of the thaw.
-For Leonce and Lena, the Bulandra Theatre was packed with people who'd come to give standing ovations for Ciulei, Pintilie, Irina Petrescu and Caramitru.
-Our great visual artists — Maitec, Apostu and Baba, opened a new exhibition almost every month.
-The Athenaeum and Opera would sell out shows for their entire run, while in bookstores, the works of Eliade, Noica, Preda, Breban, Țoiu or Nichita [Stănescu] were sold on the sly, with much pleading and insistence.